cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/video.md

 To feature a press conference, you'll need:

-* The YouTube link to the livestream
+* The YouTube link to the livestream, usually available at one of these channels:
+  * [Governor’s YouTube channel](https://www.youtube.com/channel/UCrHSYLKqmLunBzlSfunGDSA) (often available a couple hours before the livestream begins)
+  * [California Department of Health and Human Services YouTube channel](https://www.youtube.com/channel/UCFvH-hGEKg2elZ7k-_5eQEg) (often available 15 minutes before the livestream begins)
 * The video description on YouTube for this livestream.
 This can also come from a news release.
 * The time it’s expected to begin.
 This is often in the news release.